wireapp/wire-server-deploy/offline/ubuntu22.04_installation.md

 ### log out, log back in, and return to Wire-Server.

-you have to logout twice, once to get out of screen, once to get out of the machine.
+you have to exit screen, and logout
 ```
-logout
+exit
 logout
 ```